What are the monomers (building blocks) of proteins? | Channels for Pearson+

 Understand that proteins are large, complex molecules that play many critical roles in the body.
 They are made up of smaller units called monomers.

-Recognize that the monomers of proteins are amino acids.
-Amino acids are organic compounds that combine to form proteins.
+Identify the four options given: Fatty acids, Nucleotides, Amino acids, and Monosaccharides.

-Learn that there are 20 different amino acids that can be combined in various ways to create a protein.
-Each amino acid has a basic structure consisting of a central carbon atom, a hydrogen atom, an amino group, a carboxyl group, and a variable R group or side chain.
+Recall that fatty acids are the building blocks of lipids, nucleotides are the building blocks of nucleic acids, and monosaccharides are the building blocks of carbohydrates.

-Differentiate amino acids from other biological monomers such as monosaccharides, which are the building blocks of carbohydrates, fatty acids, which are components of lipids, and nucleotides, which are the building blocks of nucleic acids.
+Recognize that amino acids are the monomers that link together to form proteins through peptide bonds.

-Remember that the sequence and number of amino acids determine the protein's structure and function.
-Proteins can be enzymes, structural components, signaling molecules, and more, depending on their amino acid composition.
+Conclude that the correct answer is amino acids, as they are the building blocks of proteins.

 Watch next